finlayslorach/finlayslorach.github.io/_posts/2022-11-07-natural_product_biosynthesis_pks_part1.md

 Largely using the few mechanisms mentioned above we can build plausible retrosynthetic pathways for given polyketides.
 This can form the basis for beginning to dissect unknown PKSs.
 Experimental evidence, such as labelled feeding experiments of precursor compounds followed by NMR, is one example of how starter and extender compounds may be identified, mechanisms ruled out or ascertained, and the components of each module of the PKS elucidated.

-Retrosynthesis of the following compound was a problem I was given (Fig.7).
-I don't know the name of the compound, but this could be synthesised via the acetate pathway which yields acetyl-coA.
+Consider the retrosynthesis of compound A in Fig.7.
+I don't know the name of the compound, but this could be synthesised via the acetate pathway which yields the precursor acetyl-coA.
 From acetyl-coA we can also synthesise other building blocks such as malonyl-coA, butyryl-coA and methylmalonyl-coA to name a few.

 1. By labelling the compound we can begin to decipher the starter and extender precursors.
 This compound can be synthesised from 1x acetyl-coA starter unit and 4x malonyl-coA extender units (Figure 7).

     ![Figure 7.
 Annotating compound A with plausible precursors](/images/compound_A_annotated.png).

 2. Acetyl-coA is a product of the acetate pathway.
-Malonyl-coA can be produced by a biotin dependent acyl-coA carboxylase (Fig.8).
-Carboxylation proceeds in an aldol reaction with CO2 via an enolate ion intermediate.
+Malonyl-coA can be produced in an aldol reaction between CO2 and acetyl-coA via an enolate ion intermediate and catalysed by the biotin dependent acetyl-coA carboxylase (Fig.8).

    ![Figure 8.
 Synthesis of malonyl-coA](/images/malonyl_coA_synthesis.png)